EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 Solution is implemented [here](https://github.com/EFanZh/EOPL-Exercises/blob/master/solutions/exercise-4.27.rkt).

-Denoted values does not change, expressed values now conain a `sub-val` variant.
+Denoted values does not change, expressed values now contains a `sub-val` variant.

 Error will happen if procedure is referenced in a subroutine call, or vice versa.